Handicraft in South Tyrol

 The classical South Tyrolean crafts are woodcarving, lace-making, felting, weaving and the production of wooden baskets.

-Nowadays, most of the artistic crafts are only practiced for nostalgic reasons.
+Nowadays, most of the artistic crafts are only practised for nostalgic reasons.
 However, some of them are still questioned and not replaceable by machines.
 For example, lace-making, a traditional craft from Tauferer Ahrntal, has survived over decades.
 The product is called bobbin lace and decorates most of the chasubles of the South Tyrolean priests, being an inimitable art nationally and internationally.